documentationfor yFiles for HTML 3.0.0.3

 Layout Style

 Tree maps are suitable to visualize hierarchical data structures.
 They use nested rectangles to do so, where the size of the rectangles encodes its weight.
-More generally, the area of a rectangle is proportional to a specific dimension of data associated to it.
+More generally, the area of a rectangle is proportional to a specific dimension of data associated with it.

 Tree maps can, for example, be used to show a file structure on a hard disk, where the dimension of data is the size of the files/folders.
 There are many other use cases where the tree map can show the distribution of the dimension of data among the entities in a hierarchy.